-Our Compensation Committee established the following pay-out matrix to determine achievement under the Financial Component of the 2022 AIP awards.
-The percentage earned is to be linearly interpolated when the level of performance is between Threshold and Target or between Target and Maximum.
+Our Compensation Committee established the following payout matrix to determine achievement under the Financial Component of the 2023 AIP awards.
+The percentage earned is to be linearly interpolated when the level of performance is between threshold and target levels or between target and maximum levels.